 Error or mistake made by the taxpayer. |

-In cases involving overpayment of tax for a YA, within 5 years from the end of that YA.
-In cases where there is no tax liability for a YA, within 6 months from the date the return is furnished. |
+Overpayment of tax for a YA - within 5 years from the end of that YA.
+No tax liability for a YA - within 6 months from the date the return is furnished. |

-Exemption, relief, remission, allowance or deduction granted for that YA under the Income Tax Act 1967 or any other written law published in the Gazette after the YA in which the return is furnished. |
+Exemption, relief, remission, allowance or deduction granted for that YA under the ITA 1967 or any other written law published in the Gazette after the YA in which the return is furnished. |

 Within 5 years after the end of the year the exemption, relief, remission, allowance or deduction is published in the Gazette. |